Zachariah Eastin

-Zachariah Eastin (January 17, 1777– January 14, 1852) was an officer in the War of 1812.
-He fought at the battles of Tippecanoe, River Basin and Thames.
+Zachariah Eastin (January 17, 1777 – January 14, 1852) was an officer in the War of 1812.
+He fought at the battles of Tippecanoe, River Raisin, and the Thames.
 He retired from the Army as a Brigadier-General.

 Family

 Eastin was born January 17, 1777, in Goochland County, Virginia.
 He was the second son of Augustine Eastin and Mary S. Ford.
 He married Nancy A Durbin on October 25, 1798.
 They had eight children: Mary F., Henry J., Louisa A. (Stubblefield), Edward F., Cassandra M. (Rankin), Robert, Thomas and William A..
 He died on January 14, 1852, in Henderson, Kentucky.

 Zachariah Eastin's father, Augustine Eastin, was a Baptist preacher.
 He was convicted and jailed in Richmond, Virginia, for preaching to British soldiers.
 He was threatened with being shot if he persisted.
 Zachariah was seven when his family moved to Bourbon County, Kentucky.
 This was during the time Boonesborough and Bryant's Station were established.
 In 1792 Augustine participated in a committee that was in charge of enabling Kentucky to separate from Virginia.
 Augustine and his other committee members, James Garrard and Ambrose Dudley, reported to the Elkhorn Baptist Association in favor of forbidding slavery in the Kentucky Constitution under development for the new state.
 Slavery was the major issue discussed at the 1792 drafting convention.